“How do I promote my blog?” This seems to be a recurring question from marketers in today’s day and age....

 You can then choose how you want to segment your audience, whether or not you want to upload a client list, or if you want to retarget those who are already engaged with your brand.

-Don’t forget to include your targeted audience in the headline and/or first few sentences of your ads, too.
+Don’t forget to include your targeted audience in the headline and first few sentences of your ads, too.

 3. You’re not using the right content type

-A lot of B2B Facebook ads fail simply because they’re not the right type of ad for the intended audience.
+A lot of B2B Facebook ads fail simply because they’re not the right type of advertisement for the intended audience.